 Generated proxy classes are convenience classes that leverage the Dynamic API.
-It is possible to use only Dynamic API without any generated proxy classes enabling properly written application to respond to compatible changes in the data model.
-However, a truly flexible application likely requires loadable metadata to drive UI, data model and business logic.
-For most applications, their development assumes a prior knowledge of the Entity Data Model and in those cases, use of proxy classes offers type safety and helper methods that lead to less code.
+It is possible to use only the Dynamic API without any generated proxy classes, enabling properly-written applications to respond to compatible changes in the data model.
+However, a truly flexible application likely requires loadable metadata to drive UI, the data model, and business logic.
+For most applications, their development assumes a prior knowledge of the Entity Data Model and in those cases, use of proxy classes offers type safety and helper methods that require less code.

 Generating Proxy Classes¶

 You can generate proxy classes using the proxy generation gradle plugin either within Android Studio or directly with Gradle.
 In addition, a proxy generator command line tool is included in the SAP Cloud Platform SDK for Android download.
 See Generating Proxy Classes for the steps to generate proxy classes.

 The generated service class has the following convenience methods:

 There are two getter methods for each entity set, including one with a

 DataQuery instance as a parameter to build a filter condition for the data.
 The return is a

 java.util.List of generated strongly-typed class for the entity type of the entity set.
 In the following sample, the variable

 eventService refers to an instance of the generated service class.

 // OData Query: /Events List<Event> events = eventService.getEvents();